DimitrisSa/PCLCompiler/README.md

 - goto statement DONE
 - return statement
 - result lval
-- dispose statement
+- dispose statement DONE
-- new statement
+- new statement DONE
 - double to X86_FP80
 - size of pointers?
 - find all the built-in functions in llvm and define them (like printf) DONE